jkoubs/flash-Jetson-Orin-Nano/README.md

 ## Flashing Steps

+### 1. Install SDK Manager

-1. Download and install [SDK Manager](https://developer.nvidia.com/sdk-manager) from NVIDIA using the .deb package.
+Download and install [SDK Manager](https://developer.nvidia.com/sdk-manager) from NVIDIA using the .deb package.
 Once installed, open SDK Manager and log into your NVIDIA Developer account to access JetPack options.

 <div align="center">
   <img src="doc/step01-1.png" alt="base" width="800"/>
 </div>

+### 2. Hardware Connections

-2. Connect the Jetson Orin Nano Dev Kit to the host machine using the following three connections:
+Connect the Jetson Orin Nano Dev Kit to the host machine using the following three connections:

 * **Recovery Mode:** Bridge pins `9 (GND)` and `10 (FC REC)` with a wire to enter recovery mode.